Skip to content

 EMED 745 – Pediatric Emergency Medicine

-Description: This course is designed for fourth-year medical students with an interest in pediatric emergency medicine.
-There is a total of 15 8-hour shifts where medical students work with senior Emergency Medicine residents and Pediatric Emergency Medicine faculty.
-These shifts will occur at all times as EM is 24/7/365.
-Students will be required to work a variety and varying shifts from day, evening, overnight, and weekend shifts.
+Description: This course is designed for fourth-year medical students with an interest in emergency medicine, pediatrics, and pediatric emergency medicine.
+There are a total of 18 nine-hour shifts where medical students work with senior Emergency Medicine residents and Pediatric Emergency Medicine faculty.
+Students will be required to work a variety of shift times including day, evening, overnight, and weekend shifts.
 This course is designed to expose students to the broad range of conditions that present to our pediatric emergency department.
-Students completing this rotation will have the opportunity to observe pediatric traumas and resuscitations.
+Students completing this rotation will have the opportunity to observe and participate in pediatric trauma and medical resuscitations.
 This rotation students will be able to evaluate ill and injured children, reinforce their pediatric history and physical skills and participate in simple procedures in the pediatric emergency department.
-Students will care for a diversity of patients under the supervision of faculty and senior residents.
+Students will care for diverse patients under the supervision of emergency medicine and pediatric emergency medicine faculty and senior emergency medicine residents.

 Credits: 5